arlenawu/credit-risk-analysis/README.md

     | avg / total | 0.99 | 0.94 | 0.92 | 0.97 | 0.93 | 0.87 | 17205 |

 # Summary
-Unfortunately none of the four models that used logistic regression were very good.
-They all had spectacularly terrible precision scores for predicting high risk customers.
-Of all the positive predictions they made, less than 10% of those predictions were actually correct, which means they flagged a huge number of customers who were not actually at high risk.
-They fared a bit better on their sensitivity/recall scores for high risk customers, with the Oversampler and SMOTEENN models correctly flagging at 70-80% of the high risk customers.
-However, overall these models only performed just a little bit better than a coin flip would have.
+Unfortunately, none of the four models that used logistic regression were very good.
+They all had spectacularly terrible precision scores for predicting high-risk customers.
+Of all the positive predictions they made, less than 1% of those predictions were actually correct, which means they flagged a huge number of customers who were not actually at high risk.
+They fared a bit better on their sensitivity/recall scores for high-risk customers, with the Oversampler and SMOTEENN models correctly flagging at 70-80% of the high-risk customers.
+However, based on their overall accuracy scores, these models only performed just a little bit better than a coin flip would have.
+Clearly logistic regression is not a good fit for this data.

+The Balanced Random Forest Classifier was only a little bit better than the previous four models on its precision score, but it still had similar problems.
+The Easy Ensemble AdaBoost Classifier, however, performed very well in comparison, only missing 8 of the 101 high-risk customers.
+In terms of sensitivity/recall, it can at least catch 90% of all high-risk customers.
+It's still imperfect however, since it flagged a large number of false positives -- only 9 percent of all customers it flagged were actually at high risk -- though it still had considerably fewer false positives than all the other models.

-Based on the results, the Easy Ensemble AdaBoost Classifier is by far the most effective model to predict high risk customers.
-All other models have a large quantity of false predictions, and very low accuracy and sensitivity scores as a result.
+In conclusion, of the six models that were tested, the Easy Ensemble AdaBoost Classifier was by far the most effective model to predict high-risk customers.
+However, it is worth noting that although it can catch most of the high-risk customers, it will also flag a lot of false positives with them, so its positive predictions would still need to be verified.